ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 2. *show issues*
 3. *close issue*

- NOTE: While displaying and closing issues, wait for a couple of seconds (depending on the Github server) for the changes to be reflected before checking the flow of instructions.
-You could also try refreshing the Github page for the changes to be updated.
+*NOTE: While displaying and closing issues, wait for a couple of seconds (depending on the Github server) for the changes to be reflected before checking the flow of instructions.
+You could also try refreshing the Github page for the changes to be updated.*

 #### Create Issues

 To create an issue in a Github repo that you own, type "*create issue*".
 The bot replies with the list of all repos in your account and asks you to specify the repo name.

 Note: You can only create or remove issues in a repo that you own.
-Current code has been deployed using one of the team member's PAT.
-Use repository DEPLOY_TEST_REPO for testing purposes.
+Currently the BOT has been deployed using one of the team member's Github PAT.
+Use repository DEPLOY_TEST_REPO to view, create and close issues (TA's are added as collaborators and changes can be viewed using their account)

+User Input: *create issue*

 Bot Reply:

 Enter a repo to create an issue from the list below:

-Enter the repo name from which you want to execute the command:
+[repo_name_1, repo_name_2, repo_name_3, .....]

-User Input: {Enter repo name} eg. HW0-510
+User Input: {Enter repo name} eg. DEPLOY_TEST_REPO

 Bot Reply: Enter the Title of the issue

-User Input: {Enter title} eg. new issue
+User Input: {Enter title} eg. Bug Fixes in index.js

 Bot Reply: Enter the body of the issue

-User Input: {Enter Body} eg. create a new issue
+User Input: {Enter Body} eg. Missing brackets and paranthesis.

 Bot Reply: Issue has been created!